 What containers DON’T protect against

-- Mounted directory tampering: Agents can modify anything in mounted directories
+- Mounted directory tampering — agents can modify anything in mounted read-write directories

-- Gateway-based API access: Containers can make authenticated API requests through the secret injection layer (though they cannot extract real credentials)
+- Vault-based API access — containers can make authenticated API requests through the OneCLI vault (though they cannot extract real credentials)

-- Resource exhaustion: No CPU/memory limits (can DoS host)
+- Resource exhaustion — no CPU/memory limits enforced (can DoS host)

 Troubleshooting